 A project's scope can be defined as the set of design parameters that precisely satisfy the purpose and need of the project.
 A poorly identified scope that is broader than the purpose and need will result in an unnecessarily high project budget and lengthy schedule, while a scope that falls short will yield a project that accomplishes little of significance.
 Further, a construction program based on poorly scoped projects will eventually fragment, whether by expanding the scope to meet the need during the design process or through field adjustment to correct errors and additional needs during construction.

 MoDOT works closely with our customers to identify transportation needs, including those projects that help maintain our transportation systems.
 MoDOT works with our planning partners to help identify and prioritize the needs in each region.
 MoDOT then works within the current fiscal constraints to bring these needs forward into the project development process.
 Typically needs are assigned to Project Managers to establish a purpose and need and set the scope of work.
 The project manager will then assemble the core team and begin to analyze the need in search of a solution.
 As development proceeds, more and more aspects of the project will become apparent and the core team, acting through the project manager, will adjust the scope accordingly.

 The complete project scoping process involves determining the root causes of the need, developing a range of possible solutions to address the need, choosing the best solution, setting the physical limits of the project, accurately estimating the cost of the project, and forecasting the timeline and delivery schedule of the project.
-The core team will use available data, meetings, field checks and public input to accomplish these tasks.
+The core team will use available data, meetings, field checks, project safety assessment and public input to accomplish these tasks.